nine7nine/FSThost-pkgbuild/README.md

 Unlike the wine-staging RT patch, I don't allow setting the wineserver thread priority (independently).
 I'm doing this  for good reason. more on that below...
 Instead, we want this priority/thread placement;

- - WINE_RT_PRIO/SCHED_FIFO(forced) = Wineserver, Kernel-mode APC && RT prioclass THREAD_PRIORITY_TIME_CRITCAL threads.
+ - MAX PRIORITY/FF = Wineserver, Kernel-mode APC && RT prioclass THREAD_PRIORITY_TIME_CRITCAL threads.
- - WINE_RT_PRIO (- 1 priority) = any PROCESS_PRIOOCLASS_REALTIME threads, just below THREAD_PRIORITY_TIME_CRITICAL threads.
+ - HIGH PRIORITY(RR or FF) = any PROCESS_PRIOOCLASS_REALTIME threads, just below THREAD_PRIORITY_TIME_CRITICAL threads.
  - SCHED_OTHER = everything else

-This ensures that the kernel-mode APC can preempt user APCs. it also ensures that any critical threads in an app will have the same priority as those in Wine-NSPA's core / Wineserver. -- while also making sure that in both cases; they can preempt the less important RT prioclass threads in apps...
+This ensures that the kernel-mode APC can preempt user APCs. it also ensures that any critical threads in an app will have the same priority as those in Wine-NSPA's core / Wineserver. -- while also making sure that in both cases; 1). they can preempt the less important RT prioclass threads in apps 2). they won't be preempted.
 Synchronization is another important consideration, here.

 Another difference; WINE_RT_PRIO is a MAX value and decrements; this may be personal taste, but it's a strong preference.
 I prefer to set the MAX priority level for wine.
 Then the less important RT threads are